mokhaircc2/CICD/README.md

 #To install the latest version of the CodeDeploy agent:<br />
 ./install auto<br />

-#Copy the public DNS name of the EC2 instance and paste it to the browser to view its private IP address<br />
+#Copy the public DNS name of the EC2 instance and paste it to the browser to view custom message of index.html file<br />
-echo “This instance is: $(hostname) > /var/www/html/index.html<br />

 <b>User Data Script</b>